-Performance metrics - The updated Remuneration policy substantially changed the targets and measurement criteria for the Company's LTIPs commencing 1 April 2020.
-The updated Remuneration policy has not changed the on-target and maximum available opportunities available under the LTIP for the CEO and CFO.
-However, the performance targets that comprise such opportunities are now set as follows, together with a requisite weighting:
+Performance metrics - In 2019/20, the Executive Pay Policy was updated to substantially change the targets and measurement criteria for the Company's LTIPs commencing 1 April 2020.
+This update to the Executive Pay Policy in prior year did not change the on-target and maximum available opportunities available under the LTIP for the CEO and CFO.
+In 2021/22, these performance targets have been aligned even further to performance for customers, and in 2022/23 have been enhanced further to reflect focus on environmental resilience, with the requisite weighting as follows: